Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/introduction.rst

 .. note::

-   Vertex groups only apply to Mesh and Lattice Objects
+   Vertex groups only apply to Mesh and Lattice Objects.